Notice of Privacy Practices

 - Share medical information from inpatient and outpatient hospital visits with eligible providers so that they can help the Hospital with its health care operations

 The OHCA does not cover the information practices of practitioners in their private offices or at other practice locations.

 USES AND DISCLOSURES OF INFORMATION WITHOUT YOUR AUTHORIZATION

 We will use and disclose your medical information for treatment.
-For example, we will share medical information about you with our nurses, your physicians and others who are involved in our care at the Hospital.
+For example, we will share medical information about you with our nurses, your provider, and others who are involved in your care at the Hospital.
 We will also disclose your medical information about you to the nursing facility.

 We will use and disclose your medical information for payment purposes.
 For example, we will use your medical information to prepare your bill and we will send medical information to your insurance company with your bill.
 We may also disclose medical information about you to other medical care providers, medical plans and health care clearinghouses for their payment purposes.
 For example, if you are brought in by ambulance, the information collected will be given to the ambulance provider for its billing purposes.
 If State law requires, we will obtain your permission prior to disclosing to other providers or health insurance companies for payment purposes.

 We may use or disclose your medical information for our health care operations.
 For example, medical staff members or members of our workforce may review your medical information to evaluate the treatment and services provided, and the performance of our staff in care for you.
 In some cases, we will furnish other qualified parties with your medical information for their health care operations.
 The ambulance company, for example, may also want information on your condition to help them know whether they have done an effective job of providing care.
 If State law requires, we will obtain your permission prior to disclosing your medical information to other providers or health insurance companies for their health care operations.